KanishkaSingh2396/Balanced_Tree_CS_7/README.md

 ![image](https://user-images.githubusercontent.com/89623051/142980464-5637812d-0d60-443c-b811-cffa451af2ff.png)

-Case Study Questions
+### Case Study Questions

-The following questions can be considered key business questions and metrics that the Balanced Tree team requires for their monthly reports.
+##### The following questions can be considered key business questions and metrics that the Balanced Tree team requires for their monthly reports.

-Each question can be answered using a single query - but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these metrics in a single SQL script which the Balanced Tree team can run each month.
+##### Each question can be answered using a single query - but as you are writing the SQL to solve each individual problem, keep in mind how you would generate all of these metrics in a single SQL script which the Balanced Tree team can run each month.

-A. High Level Sales Analysis
+### .
+High Level Sales Analysis

-What was the total quantity sold for all products?
+##### What was the total quantity sold for all products?

 ```sql
 select prod_id, sum(qty) as total_quantity